calebmkim/mysportsblog/content/blog/historical-nba.md

 James Harden got injured very early on in this series and Kyrie got injured in game 4, meaning that 2 of the Nets' "Big 3" were injured.
 Even though Harden returned later on in the series, he was clearly still injured and not very effective.
 Despite all of this, the Bucks barely won a game 7--- and probably would have lost if Kevin Durant had just worn a slightly smaller [shoe](https://www.youtube.com/watch?v=wHxa-wDP6n0) size.
+(In fact, some of the Bucks' own [players](https://www.youtube.com/shorts/w04OhOEYWFw) didn't think they were going to beat the Nets.)

 In the conference finals, the Bucks were then down 2-1 to the 41-31, Trae Young-led Hawks before winning 3 straight.
-I honestly don't think any of the other teams on this list would be tested this much by the Hawks.
+I don't think any of the other teams on this list would be tested this much by the Hawks.

 And to their credit, they did beat the Suns in 4 straight games after going down 2-0.

 However, I was not as impressed with their championship run as other years.
 Watching them in the playoffs, it felt like their offense was never quite clicking: for one point of reference, out of the final 8 teams in the playoffs that year, they had the 7th best offensive rating.
+(To be fair, they were a great defensive team.)

 ## Summary
 1. '16-'17 Warriors